My name is Leo and today my relationship to music, can be explained by the following reasoning:

 I was offered this opportunity by the Italian Saxophonist Enzo Favata.
 My role was to assist in various tasks of the organization including promotion, logistics and communications.

-BA in Music Production and Engineering at Berklee College of Music2014 to Present (Expected completion 2018)
+BA in Music Production and Engineering at Berklee College of Music2014 to 2018 (4 years)